-Roxanne Williams: You’ve been working with Scrum since 2010.
-In addition to making a career out of that, you’ve also been active in the community hosting meetup events such as Lean Beer, which was featured in our 7 best tech meetup groups.
+Roxanne Williams: You’ve worked with Scrum since 2010.
+In addition to making a career out of that, you’re also active in the community hosting meetup events such as Lean Beer, which we featured in our 7 best tech meetup groups.

 Fred Mastropasqua: Nice, thanks!

 Roxanne: What made you get into Scrum and why is still something you’re so passionate 8 years later?

 Fred: 8 years ago, I found myself leading a team of 28 professionals in software development.
 They were all over the board: developers, architects, QA, UI designers, UX, QA automation – basically a huge team of 20 people.
 We were building another version of a healthcare compliance application, which is still running in hospitals across the US today, and so they tasked me with starting the Tampa office and building out the next version of the product.
 It was a multi-million dollar healthcare compliance product for Wolters Kluwer, a five billion dollar per year company that got me into Scrum.